 Our Simulation Brown Bag Series is an opportunity for others to learn about Simulation and Research, and a place for professionals across a variety of specialties to share ideas and network with one another.

-Our next Simulation Brown Bag is scheduled for February 9th, 2023, from noon to 1 p.m.
-Dr. Kim Leighton, Executive Director, ITQAN Clinical Simulation & Innovation Center, will be presenting on the education and assessment of nursing students for clinical competence and judgement.
+Our next Simulation Brown Bag will be scheduled in spring/summer of 2023.
 If you are interested in attending this virtual event, please RSVP by emailing Darla Morton at Darla.Morton@AtriumHealth.org.

 9/27/2022 | Current Research Priorities in Simulation |